04/28/2022 by Carney Sandoe Staff | Landing the Job

 When can I ask about salary and benefits?

 It makes sense: salary is an important part of your decision-making process.
 You hear the same advice over again: in an interview, ask good questions and interview the school as much as the school is interviewing you.
-However, this does not apply to salary-related conversation.
+However, in the world of independent schools this does not quite apply to salary-related conversations.

-As you gain experience, you might learn that salary is something that could become a deal-breaker for you.
-If this is the case, you can ask a school about the position’s salary range if your interviewer indicates that the school will spend more time and money on you by inviting you to campus.
-In this situation, decide in advance just how important salary is to you; you don’t want to waste a school’s time or resources.
+As you interview, however, you might learn that salary is something that could become a deal-breaker for you.
+If this is the case, you can ask a school about the position’s salary range if your interviewer indicates that the school is interested in bringing you to campus for a finalist interview.
+In this situation, if the school offers you a salary range, be prepared to decide if it is a range you would be willing to consider.
+You don’t want to waste a school’s time or resources to bring you to campus if you are going to end up declining an offer based on salary in the end.

 What if I’m asked about my salary requirements?

-This can be tricky.
-If asked, you can tell your interviewer a range that would be acceptable to you.
-Keep the conversation brief and reiterate your flexibility: you don’t want to lock yourself in, either by low-balling a salary or by making yourself seem unattainable.
-If a school offers a set salary in advance, keep an open mind: you can always think it over after the interview.
+This can be tricky to navigate.
+If salary is a hard set dealbreaker, you can give your interviewer a range that would be acceptable to you.
+Keep the conversation brief and reiterate your flexibility.
+You don’t want to lock yourself in, either by low-balling a salary or by making yourself seem unattainable by going too high.

 What questions should I ask about salary?

-Remember: when you’re teaching in an independent school—and particularly in a boarding school—your total salary is not solely the sum of all your paychecks.
-Benefits like health care and retirement savings, as well as room and board in the case of a residential teacher, are important to consider.
+Remember: when you’re teaching in an independent school — and particularly in a boarding school — your total salary is not solely the sum of all your paychecks.
+Benefits like health care, professional development, classroom resources stipends, and retirement savings, as well as room and board in the case of a residential teacher, are important to consider.

 When a school has made you a salary offer, make sure to ask what benefits are included with that salary.
 If you’re considering a boarding school, keep in mind that most people spend about 25-30% of their income on housing.
 If a school takes care of those expenses for you, your net salary will actually feel higher than the number originally presented to you.

 Similarly, ask about cost of living in the area, or do your own research.
-A $30,000 salary will go much further in Texas than it will in New York.
-Check out different cost of living calculators online—try this one from CNN money, for example.
+A $45,000 salary will go much further in Pennsylvania than it will in California.
+Check out different cost of living calculators online — try this one from CNN money, for example.

 Is it okay to negotiate a salary offer?